darcar31/blog-posts/slack-node/slack-node.md

 ## Listening to App Mentions
 The first piece of functionality we are going to build is the bot's ability to listen for mentions.

-### Introducing the Slack Events API
+### Introducing the Node SDK Events API
 For this: we need to set up our server to receive events with the [Slack Events API](https://api.slack.com/events-api).
-To use to [Slack Events API for Node SDK](https://slack.dev/node-slack-sdk/events-api),  install `@slack/events-api`:
+To use the [Node SDK Slack Events API](https://slack.dev/node-slack-sdk/events-api),  install `@slack/events-api`:

 `npm add @slack/events-api`